 We at NWI Parkinsons recognize the danger that this virus represents to our Parkinsons Community.
-We are planning on resuming our classes on May 25th, however for the safety and well being of everyone we see, we are placing certain precautions and requirements to our classes.
+This class has resumed however for the safety and well being of everyone we see, we are placing certain precautions and requirements to our classes.
 Please read carefully, so you'll be prepared and know what to expect when you come to class.

 We will be requiring all participants to sign a Covid-19 liability waiver.
 Our classes will be participate at your own risk.
 However we are trying to create as safe of an environment as possible to minimize exposure risk.